How to make click-worthy videos

 You can even go one step further and ask them to turn on the notification bell after they click “Subscribe.”
 That will ensure that they never miss your videos.

-Imagine spending ages (well, 10 minutes or less with Lumen5) creating a quality, relevant and engaging video that your viewers want to share on their blogs and websites, but can’t.
+Imagine spending ages (well, in under 5 minutes with Lumen5) creating a quality, relevant and engaging video that your viewers want to share on their blogs and websites, but can’t.
 Why?
 Because you forgot to enable embedding.

 Enabling embedding is an effective way for your brand to reach new audiences and get more video clicks.